Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Performance Evaluation

-The effect of using a different probability distribution for level 1 search and level 2 search of MDM framework-based search for confirmation of 10 pop-up targets is shown in Table \ref{simtable5}.
+The effect of using a different probability distribution for level 1 search and level 2 search of MDM framework for confirmation of 10 pop-up targets is shown in Table \ref{simtable5}.
 The best search performance in terms of $\mu(T_{nc})$ is given by combining uniform distribution for level 1 search and Brownian distribution for level 2 search.
-The best value of $\sigma(T_{nc})$ is given by the combination of Brownian and Levy distribution.
-The best value of $\mu(T_S)$ and $\sigma(T_{s})$ is given by Uniform distribution for both level 1 search and level 2 search.
+The best value of $\sigma(T_{nc})$ is obtained by combining Brownian and Levy distributions.
+The best value of $\mu(T_S)$ and $\sigma(T_{s})$ is obtained by Uniform distribution for both level 1 search and level 2 search.
 Thus, Uniform distribution is the best for level 1 search and for level 2 search in confirming sudden pop-up targets.

-The effect of using a different probability distribution for level 1 search and level 2 search of MDM framework-based search for confirmation of 10 dynamic targets is shown in Table \ref{Dsimtable6}.
-The best average search performance and completeness of the search mission are obtained by combining Levy distribution for level 1 search and Brownian distribution for level 2 search.
+The effect of using a different probability distribution for level 1 search and level 2 search of MDM framework for confirmation of 10 dynamic targets is shown in Table \ref{Dsimtable6}.
+The best average search performance and completeness of the search mission are obtained by combining the Levy distribution for the level 1 search and the Brownian distribution for the level 2 search.
 For further analysis, a combination of LS (level 1) and BS (level 2) is used for the case of fixed targets and dynamic targets and the US (for both level 1 and level 2) is used for the case of sudden pop-up targets with step lengths $\delta_1$=20$\%$ of L and $\delta_2=r_1$ respectively.